dbaumgarten/dbasic/README.md

 ## What is it good for?
 Honestly the practical use of DBASIC is somewhat limited, but I think it is great to learn about compiler design.
 It helped me a lot to understand the subject and I think it might be of great use for others too.
+The code is super heavily commented (especially the tricky parts) and should be easy to understand.

 ## How to use it?
 First you need to install the compiler: